Make every mistake once–but only once. That shows you’re trying–and learning.

 Most of what we do, good and bad, comes from wanting to make something of or in our lives – a memory or a legacy – to stand up to death.

 Advice for Better Living: look up when you walk.
-Looking down makes you appear morose and invites introspection, usually gnarly and negative.
+Looking down makes you appear morose and invites introspection, usually negative.
 Looking up brings the bright outside world into clear focus, where it belongs.
 Plus it’s better for your posture.

 Why is there gravity?
 Because without it, everything would fly apart and life and even existence would be consumed by chaos.
 That may have been what happened – millions or billions of attempts before all the elements were in the right “place” and “time.”
 In this hypothesis, there were many Big Bangs, but only one – ours – took hold, gravitated into existence, like someone flicking a lighter until it flicked on.